 \ A home is L times as likely to have a specific interior problem (column heading) if the exterior problem is reported (row heading) than if the exterior problem is not reported.
-For example, a home is 3.1 times as likely to have a leak from the interior if it has a sagging roof than if it does not have a sagging roof.
+For example, a home is times as likely to have if it has a sagging roof than if it does not have a sagging roof.